 - Personal statement, which should address the question: "Why have you decided to pursue a concentration in Health Care Ethics?"
 The personal statement should be between 2 and 4 double spaced pages (500 - 1000 words).

 Standardized tests (e.g. GRE, LSAT, MCAT) are not required but may be submitted at the applicant's discretion.

 Additionally, we may request additional materials as required.
 For example, current employees of the university are expected to provide a letter of support from their direct supervisor.

 If you can't use the online application or need to send supplemental materials you can contact Graduate School Admissions or mail materials (marked with your name, date of birth and either your university issued ID number or your social security ID number) to:

 Louisville KY 40292

 Please visit the Financial Aid page for more details about deadlines and the process of applying for aid.
 The Graduate School also maintains a page listing support opportunities for graduate students.

 In addition, for those applying by the January 15th deadline (including those applying for dual degrees in the November application pool) we offer consideration for our Graduate Assistantship.
 GAs work up to 20 hours per week for the department, helping both with administrative tasks and with faculty research and projects.
 In exchange, students receive full tuition waivers, health insurance, and a $15,000 stipend paid over 10 months.
 Awards are competitive, with our nominations going to the best candidates in our current application pool.
-No additional application materials need to be submitted, but please communicate your interest to our Program Coordinator when you apply.
+No additional application materials need to be submitted, but please communicate your interest to our Administrative Assistant when you apply.